nanobox-io/nanobox-engine-erlang/README.md

 ---

 #### runtime
-Specifies which Erlang runtime/version to use.
+Specifies which Erlang runtime to use.
 The following runtimes are available:

 - erlang-18.0
 - erlang-18.1